tinzaparin - injection

 WARNING: Tell your doctor if you use/have used tinzaparin before having any procedures involving puncture of the spine or needles left in the spine to give pain-blocking medication (including lumbar punctures, indwelling spinal/epidural catheters).
 Also, before starting tinzaparin, tell your doctor if you have had any of these procedures.
-Using this medication before/after these procedures has rarely caused severe bruising/bleeding in the area of the spine (epidural/spinal hematoma).
+Using this medication before/after these procedures has rarely caused severe bruising/bleeding in the spine (epidural/spinal hematoma).
 This effect may cause paralysis that may be permanent.
+Your doctor may try to decrease the risk of these side effects by having you stop the medication for a certain amount of time before and after the procedure.
+Follow your doctor's instructions carefully.
 Discuss the risks and benefits of treatment with your doctor.
-Tell your doctor immediately if you have any of these serious side effects: back pain, tingling, weakness, numbness, or difficulty urinating.
+Get medical help right away if you have any of these serious side effects: back pain, tingling, weakness, numbness, or loss of control over your bladder or bowels.
 (See also Precautions section.)

 Report Problems to the Food and Drug Administration